The most dangerous countries in the world to visit in 2023 have been revealed in the latest Travel Risk Map

-The map comprises three sections: medical, security and road safety.
-For the security section, countries are indexed according to their travel security risk rating, which uses five risk definitions: insignificant, low, medium, high and extreme.
+For the security layer of the map, countries are indexed according to their travel security risk rating, which uses five risk definitions: insignificant, low, medium, high and extreme.

 Other factors assessed include transport infrastructure, the capability of security and emergency services, and the threat of natural disasters.
 It’s also possible to use the map to assess medical risk and road safety standards around the world.

 These are the 10 most dangerous countries in the world according to International SOS.
 They have been assessed as carrying an ‘extreme travel security risk’.

 These include Ukraine, where Russia launched an invasion in February 2022; Afghanistan, which saw the Taliban take over in August 2021 as foreign forces pulled out of the country; and Syria which has been embroiled in civil war since 2011.